straw-hat-team/adr/src/adrs/5177934677/README.md

   entry forward when the fact it records is also true of the new record.
 - `transient_annotations` travel with the write path.
-A consumer that emits records as a result of processing an incoming record `SHOULD` propagate the incoming `transient_annotations` onto the resulting records, so that context spanning a causation chain (for example, correlating the deliveries of a workflow end to end) survives every hop without becoming part of any record's projected representation.
+A consumer that emits records as a result of processing an incoming record `SHOULD` propagate the incoming `transient_annotations` onto all of the records the resulting operation emits, not a chosen subset, so that context spanning a causation chain (for example, correlating the deliveries of a workflow end to end) survives every hop without becoming part of any record's projected representation.
+Consumers `MAY` filter or add entries when propagating, subject to the ownership rules above;
-  Consumers `MAY` filter or add entries when propagating, subject to the ownership rules above.
+  filtering is per entry and applies uniformly across the operation's resulting records.

 Propagation terminates where projection begins: resources never expose transient annotations, regardless of how many hops an entry traveled.